taogen-docs/resources-of-learning/directions/java-resources.md

 ### Web Services

+Microservices

+> Microservices are more than writing the code.

+- **Building Microservices: Designing Fine-Grained Systems** (2nd, 2021) by Sam Newman
+- **Monolith to Microservices: Evolutionary Patterns to Transform Your Monolith** (2019) by Sam Newman
+- Microservices in Action by Morgan Bruce

 Spring Cloud

 > Microservices are nothing but an extension of RESTful web services with the main objective being to break up your code into small, distributed, and independent services for better management.